 I mean, I say “I couldn’t resist”.
-I kinda felt like I had no option: I was waking up every morning looking like someone had taken a Stanley knife to my forehead during the night and craved two deep grooves into it.
+I kinda felt like I had no option: I was waking up every morning looking like someone had taken a Stanley knife to my forehead during the night and carved two deep grooves into it.
 The lines weren’t disappearing during the day, either, so something had to be done.

-As I mentioned in my previous post, these two sleep lines on my forehead are the result of me always sleeping on my left-hand side, with my face smooched into the pillow.
+As I mentioned in my previous post, these two sleep lines on my forehead are the result of me always sleeping on my left-hand side, with my face crammed into the pillow.
 I tried training myself to sleep on my back, and I tried Frownies, but having had limited success with the Frownsies, and no success at all with the back-sleeping, this pillow was the next step in my plan of action.

 I actually bought my pillow from eBay, where it was only about £20, compared to the £50 charged by the official website.
 I went for the small pillow (the “pillowette”) because I have a fairly small face, and I opted for the satin finish because I’ve read that satin pillowcases are less likely to leave you with sleep lines.

 I’ve been using the pillow every night for about two months now – I even took it on vacation with me last month – and from that you can probably tell that I’m pretty happy with it.
 As soon as I removed it from the packaging, I took it to the mirror in the bedroom and did some experimental face-pressing with it, and it’s easy to see why this works.
 The pillow is basically designed to support your head at the forehead and chin – they rest on the two “prongs” you see on the side – while the rest of the face is suspended between the two ends, meaning that the skin isn’t pressing against anything, and therefore doesn’t crease.
 You can also fold it in half and put it at the back of your neck, like a travel pillow, if you want to sleep on your back, or sitting up.